ClosedBusiness

 What is the Boosting the Next Generation of Women in STEM?

 The Boosting the Next Generation of Women in STEM is a business grant offered by Australian Government in Australia, providing Up to $41.2M in funding.
-This grant provides funding to a single delivery partner to design and manage up to 500 university scholarships for women in STEM.
-The program aims to support women retraining, seeking higher qualifications, or returning to study after a break, with strong industry and university collaboration.
+This grant provided funding to a single delivery partner to design and manage up to 500 university scholarships for women in STEM.
+The program aimed to increase women's participation in STEM tertiary education, support industry-relevant skills development, and foster future women leaders and mentors in STEM.

 How much funding does the Boosting the Next Generation of Women in STEM provide?

 The Boosting the Next Generation of Women in STEM provides Up to $41.2M in funding.
-The typical project duration is over 7 years.
+The typical project duration is up to 7 years.

 Who is eligible for the Boosting the Next Generation of Women in STEM?